engula/engula.github.io/docs/posts/tutorial-0.2.md

 engula storage run 127.0.0.1:10002 --mem
 ```

-And then start a kernel server:
+And then start a kernel server connecting to the journal server and the storage server:

 ```sh
 engula kernel run 127.0.0.1:10003 --journal 127.0.0.1:10001 --storage 127.0.0.1:10002 --mem
 ```

-Now, we have set up the remote kernel.
+Now, we have set up a remote kernel.
 You may notice the `--mem` option at the end of each command.
 It lets you choose how to store data.
 Using `--mem` means that the server stores data in memory.
 You can also try `--file <PATH>` instead to store data in local files.

-Finally, you can run the engine on the remote kernel like this:
+Finally, you can connect to the remote kernel and run the engine on it:

 ```rust
 use engula::engine::hash::{Engine, Result};